Govindachandra (Gahadavala dynasty): Repulsion of Ghaznavid invasion

 Diwan-i-Salman, a chronicle by the contemporary Muslim historian Salman, states that the Muslim Ghaznavid ruler Mas'ud III invaded India.
 According to Salman, the Ghaznavid forces captured Malhi, the ruler of Kanauj (Kanyakubja).
 "Malhi" is generally identified with Govindachandra's father Madanapala.
 It appears that the Gahadavalas lost Kanyakubja somewhere between 1104 CE and 1105 CE, and Govindachandra led a war to recover it.

 The inscriptions issued by Govindachandra as a prince (Maharajaputra) indicate that he managed to restore the Gahadavala power in Kanyakubja and its surrounding area by 1109 CE.
 A peace treaty was probably concluded between the two parties, as indicated by the 1109 CE Rahin (or Rahan) inscription.
 According to this epigraph, prince Govindachandra fought repeatedly against "Hammira", and made him lay aside his enmity.
 Hammira is the Sanskrit form of the Arabic title "Amir", which was used by the Ghaznavids.
 According to Salman, the Ghaznavids released Malhi only after the payment of a ransom.

 Subsequently, a Ghaznavid general appears to have launched an unsuccessful attack on the Gahadavala kingdom.
 Kṛtya-Kalpataru, written by Govindachandra's courtier Lakshmidhara, states that Govindachandra killed the Hammira.
 This incident may have happened during the reign of Madanapala, or early during the reign of Govindachandra.
 The undated Sarnath inscription of Govindachandra's queen Kumaradevi praises him for protecting Varanasi from the "wicked" Turushkas (Turkic people, that is, the Ghaznavids).

 Conflict with Ramapala

 Sometime before 1109 CE, the Palas of eastern India invaded the Gahadavala kingdom, probably as a retaliation for Chandradeva's earlier invasion of their kingdom.
 The 1109 CE Rahin inscription boasts that even as a prince, Govindachandra subdued the elephants of Gauda (the Pala kingdom).
 The Kṛtya-Kalpataru declares that the mere sport of Govindachandra threatened the elephants of Gauda.

 This war appears to have ended with a peace treaty concluded through a matrimonial alliance.
-Govindachandra married Kumaradevi, the niece of the Pala king Ramapala, and the daughter of a Pala feudatory.
+Govindachandra married Kumaradevi, the daughter of a Devaraksita of the Pithipatis of Bodh Gaya.